5 carnivals to discover in and around Alsace

 The arrival in Basel station is an unforgettable moment: a human tide poured by the various trains on the platform heads towards the station exits to cross the city on foot, in a noisy and silent hubbub.
 The most surprising thing is that it’s just after 3am!

 All the lights in the city are switched off and Basel is immersed in a unique atmosphere.
 We begin to hear in the distance the sound of the drums and the fifes of the various “cliques” which cross the city.
-Appreciate this moment at its true value (despite the lack of sleep): the dark alleys lit by lanterns (some can be considered as works of art), the colorful costumes and masks, the sound of fifes and tambourines: the Morgenstreich is a rare sight of which one must savor every moment.
+Appreciate this moment to the full (despite the lack of sleep): the dark alleys lit by lanterns (some can be considered works of art), the colorful costumes and masks, the sound of fifes and tambourines: the Morgenstreich is a rare spectacle to savor every moment.

 After a few minutes of strolling through the streets of the city, the people of Basel meet in the cafés to warm up with a drink, a flour soup or an onion and cheese pie.
 It is theeffervescence in the bistros of the city and this for our greatest pleasure.